A Brief History

 Interest in the Loch Ness Monster seems not to have been diminished by Spurling’s assertion that his photo was a hoax.
 An incredible variety of research has continued through the 2000’s up to this day.
 An enormous array of books, movies, television programs, comic books and cartoons, amusement park rides, video games, and even rock and roll songs and videos have starred or featured Nessie!
 (A list of all the cultural references would be longer than this article.)

-Is Nessie real?
+Question for students (and subscribers): Is Nessie real?
 Is she a prehistoric dinosaur relative, perhaps a plesiosaur?
 Is she really a giant eel, one or more seals, an unknown aquatic mammal, a diving bird, or what?
 Tell us what you think, hoax or real, and if real, then what?
+Please let us know in the comments section below this article.

 For more information, please see…